 - 1. Connect gases to back panel (sample, span, zero, fuel, and air).
-The allowable range for gas pressures is 0 to 100 psig.
-Recommended pressure for each is 20 psig.
-If installing 2500-CM, one additional connection needed is non-condensing compressed air at 40 to 60 psig to actuate the methanizer switching valve. - 2.
+The allowable range for gas pressures is 15 to 100 psig.
+If installing a 2500-CM, one additional requirement is non-condensing compressed air at 40-60 psig to actuate the methanizer switching valve.
+Connect to ACT AIR IN. - 2.
 Turn on the instrument using the switch on the back panel. - 3.
 Go to the FID tab on the bottom of the screen and set the detector temperature to 140°C Allow detector to reach steady state at the 140 °C set point. - 4.
 In the Gas tab, select your fuel gas on the left-hand side, and your sample gas on the right-hand side.
 (Sometimes defaults will show 0 for flows; this can be fixed by reselecting sample) - 5.
-With the FID at the 140 °C set point, go back into the FID tab and choose your flow rates for the fuel, air, and sample by touching the buttons below each gas. - 6.
+Go back into the FID tab and choose your fuel rates for the fuel, air, and sample by touching the buttons below each gas.
+Default flows are stored in the instrument. - 6.
 Touch the ignite button located near the top of the screen.
 This will begin the igniting process.
 The ignition cycle may have to be run more than once.
 Multiple attempts may be required if the detector is still heating and when fuel mix is used.
 The flame lighting may be accompanied by a soft popping noise.
 Verification of successful detector flame ignition is rapid rise of the number in the Flame Temp window next to the Ignite button and water vapor flowing out from the FID EXHAUST tube. - 7.
 Once the flame is lit and the flows are stable, allow at least 5 to 10 minutes for the signal to stabilize before running the Zero and Calibration cycles. - 8.
 Before calibration, choose your range in the Control tab.
 Select the range according to these values.